StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 === ATUM Stock Manager for WooCommerce ===

 Contributors: stockmanagementlabs, salvamb, japiera
-Tags: stock, inventory, stock management, inventory management, woocommerce, stock manager for woocommerce, stock management for woocommerce, inventory manager for woocommerce, inventory management for woocommerce, woocommerce stock, stock for woocommerce, woocommerce products, woocommerce inventory, woocommerce for business, woocommerce shop organiser, woocommerce shop, inventory for woocommerce
+Tags: inventory, inventory management, stock management, woocommerce, inventory manager for woocommerce, stock management for woocommerce, inventory manager for woocommerce, inventory management for woocommerce, woocommerce stock, stock for woocommerce, woocommerce products, woocommerce inventory, woocommerce for business, woocommerce shop organiser, woocommerce shop, inventory for woocommerce
 Requires at least: 4.6
-Tested up to: 4.7.4
+Tested up to: 4.8
-Stable tag: 1.2.3.2
+Stable tag: 1.2.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The ultimate stock management plugin for serious WooCommerce Sellers.
+The ultimate inventory management plugin for WooCommerce.

 == Description ==

 https://www.youtube.com/watch?v=3jrNHT3MrRg

-ATUM is an advanced stock management plugin for WooCommerce.
+ATUM is an advanced inventory management plugin for WooCommerce.
 It is a must for every serious shop owner.
 The plugin gives you a complete overview of all your products from one page.
 Beautifully carved into the WordPress interface, the system feels very familiar and user-friendly.

-ATUM stock manager for WooCommerce comes from Stock Management Labs™, creators that have combined over 25 years of experience in inventory management.
+ATUM comes from Stock Management Labs™, creators that have combined over 25 years of experience in inventory management.
 The team is working very closely with a bunch of professional developers since October 2016.
 The aim is to create the complete product that will take care of all business needs.

 In the preparation process for the development stage, we have tested and tried the most popular WooCommerce and cloud inventory management products and plugins in the world.
 With full confidence, we believe that the complete ATUM product will be unrivalled in every category.

 = AVAILABLE FEATURES =

 **See everything in one place**

-Our ground-breaking Stock Central lets users see every WooCommerce product and its associated stock movements on one fully automated inventory page.
+Our ground-breaking Stock Central lets users see every WooCommerce product and its associated inventory movements on one fully automated inventory page.

-The free version of the Stock Central includes:

 * All items on one screen with a smooth mouse wheel or touchpad scrolling.
 * WooCommerce Products' image thumbnails for easier identification.